 "Right," Akanesi said to Loisi, "from now on you will have all the responsibilities at home and I will go to school."

 With Loisi's help, Akanesi managed to juggle three years of full-time study, completing the Bachelor of Commerce and Administration at Victoria University of Wellington at the same time as looking after her family.

 In 2009, she got her "piece of paper", and as she led the graduation parade through the streets of Wellington, Loisi was by her side.

 To become an accountant you usually need an accounting degree, or a business or commerce degree majoring in accounting.

 Most accountants are members of Chartered Accountants Australia New Zealand (CA ANZ).
 Some accountants are members of CPA Australia.

-To become a Chartered Accountant (CA) or a Chartered Public Accountant (CPA) you must:
+To become a Chartered Accountant (CA) or a Certified Practicing Accountant (CPA) you must:

 - complete a degree from an approved university